rails/rails/guides/source/active_record_validations.md

 To implement the validate method, you must accept a `record` parameter in the method definition, which is the record to be validated.

-If you want to add an error on a specific attribute, pass it as the first argument, such as `record.errors.add(:first_name, "please choose another name")`.
+If you want to add an error on a specific attribute, you can pass it as the first argument to the `add` method.

 ```ruby
 def validate(record)